LRAAAAAAAAAAK/Virt/README.md

 Example: "Your knee flexion during the squat descent is 45 degrees, which reduces quadriceps activation.
 Aim for 90–120 degrees to maximize strength."
 Visual Overlays:
 Example: Bar path trajectory and joint angle markers displayed on the video feed.
-Training Workflow
-1. Data Collection
-Annotate pose data with biomechanical insights and coaching cues.
-Expand the dataset with powerlifting meet videos and community submissions.
-2. Model Training
-Use TensorFlow to train the LLM.
-Fine-tune the model using annotated datasets.
-3. Validation
-Test the LLM on unseen data to evaluate accuracy and generalization.
-Gather feedback from users to refine the model.
 Technology Stack
 Frontend:
 Framework: Next.js.